liuxin0824/ComSD/README.md

 ### APS (baseline)

 APS can generate non-homogeneous postures, but it suffers from **lazy state exploration**.
-It can't generate behaviors at other activity levels. **(high skill diversity, low state exploration)**
+In addition, it can't generate behaviors at other activity levels. **(high skill diversity, low state exploration)**